greg0rys/TaskManager/src/main/Documentation/Managers/credentialManager.md

 I only need to use the plaintext password to hash again and compare that both hashes are equal, thus representing a successful logon.

+The CredentialManager encapsulates some useful methods to deal with program credentials.

 ```groovy
 import org.mindrot.jbcrypt.BCrypt